MrCoopersCL/Code_101/README.md

 Please read the instructions carefully for your operating system and what requirments are needed.

 I will also review student code upon request and provide as much insight as I can.
+Code will also be reviewed for clarity from time to time.
+Changes to repo and edits to code will be logged below.

-Thank You for stopping by!
+Thank You for stopping by and happy coding!
   -Mr. Cooper

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------